Human Resource And Management

 In-situ Resource Utilization Capabilities

-“Advancing in Situ Resources Utilization Capabilities to Achieve a New Paradigm in Space Exploration”, defines In-Situ Resource Utilization (ISRU) as harnessing and utilizing in-situ resources by employing operations and using hardware.
-It is a practice of collecting materials found in outer space then processing these resources into usable material.
-This practice helps in eliminating the need for transporting material from the Earth which saves time.
-ISRU is seen as a sustainable practice that will aid in space exploration allowing the astronauts to venture further into space for an extended time.
-These resources are then used in multiple ways for instance; building structures which include satellites, rovers, etc. and supplies that would aid human missions in space.
+“Advancing in Situ Resources Utilization Capabilities to Achieve a New Paradigm in Space Exploration” defines In-Situ Resource Utilization (ISRU) as harnessing and utilizing in-situ resources by employing operations and using hardware.
+It is a practice of collecting materials found in outer space and then processing these resources into usable material.
+This practice helps eliminate the need to transport material from the Earth, which saves time.
+ISRU is seen as a sustainable practice that will aid in space exploration, allowing the astronauts to venture further into space for an extended time.
+These resources are then used in multiple ways, such as building structures, which include satellites, rovers, etc., and supplies that would aid human missions in space.
 During space explorations, some resources found cannot be brought back to the site and have to be collected, processed, stored and used at the site where these were found.
 For this reason, many different technologies are being developed to utilize these resources more efficiently.

-ISRU presents many advantages including propulsion optimization, reduction of landing mass and decrease in health issues among the crew.
-The products manufactured using ISRU are sustainable, efficient and be restocked easily.
-This ability will allow for long-duration missions without the concern of running out of supplies and it will also make future human missions on Mars possible.
-Space exploration is very expensive and from an economic standpoint it is mostly a scientific investment, however; ISRU provides a huge advantage in this regard as it will help in reducing the cost of space exploration.
-Resources found in the regolith of the moon can also be used to make repairs in the satellites, rovers, etc. in real-time without having to wait for the supplies.
-The five main advantages of ISRU include the enhanced performance of the missions, increased sustainability which will result in a decrease in Life-Cycle costs, less crew required, reduced mission risk and increased scientific development.
-These are the immediate benefits of the ISRU and these will open doors to further opportunities.
+ISRU presents many advantages, including propulsion optimization, reduction of landing mass, and a decrease in the number of health issues among the crew.
+The products manufactured using ISRU are sustainable and efficient and can be restocked easily.
+This ability will allow for long-duration missions without the concern of running out of supplies, and it will also make future human missions on Mars possible.
+Space exploration is very expensive, and from an economic standpoint, it is mostly a scientific investment; however, ISRU provides a huge advantage in this regard as it will help reduce the cost of space exploration.
+Resources found in the regolith of the moon can also be used to make repairs to satellites, rovers, etc., in real time without having to wait for the supplies.
+The five main advantages of ISRU include enhanced mission performance and increased sustainability, which will result in a decrease in life cycle costs, fewer crew required, reduced mission risk, and increased scientific development.
+These are the immediate benefits of the ISRU, and they will open doors to further opportunities.

 Some challenges that need to be addressed for ISRU are the extreme environments, maintenance, operations, integration, infrastructure and return on investment.
-While the advantages are indeed going to elevate the space exploration capabilities; these challenges also need to be addressed.
+While the advantages are indeed going to elevate space exploration capabilities, these challenges also need to be addressed.
 To overcome these challenges, propulsion and power technologies need to be developed in such a way that these can be integrated into life support and thermal management systems.
-This will ensure maximized benefits while reducing the mass and production costs.
+This will ensure maximized benefits while reducing mass and production costs.
 Propulsion systems can be improved using ISRU as they can generate propellants using the material provided by the Earth’s resources and even space resources.
-If the 3D printing can be used on the moon then the propellants and pressure vessels can be generated on-site, however; the greatest challenge of 3D printing is that it is highly flammable.
-In this case, it would be better to look for other methods that are safe so overheating the propellant can be avoided (Sanders).
+If 3D printing can be used on the moon, then the propellants and pressure vessels can be generated on-site.
+However, the greatest challenge of 3D printing is that it is highly flammable.
+In this case, it would be better to look for other safe methods so overheating the propellant can be avoided (Sanders).

-“Lunar Prospecting: Searching for Volatiles at the South Pole”, is the second article that talks about the Resource prospecting mission and the challenges that it will face during the lunar exploration.
-This operation is different from the previous space exploration as its success will open a gateway for future human missions on Mars.
-Apart from that, it is also the project that will include Permanently Shadowed Regions (PSRs) of the moon to analyze the type of volatiles that may be present in these areas.
-PSRs have not been touched by sunlight for millions of years and not only the temperature are below freezing point but also the environmental factors are unknown.
-The data will be collected using real-time sciences which let the real-time scientist make decisions accordingly.
+“Lunar Prospecting: Searching for Volatiles at the South Pole” is the second article that talks about the Resource prospecting mission and the challenges that it will face during the lunar exploration.
+This operation is different from previous space exploration as its success will open a gateway for future human missions on Mars.
+Apart from that, the project will also include permanently shadowed regions (PSRs) of the moon to analyze the type of volatiles that may be present in these areas.
+PSRs have not been touched by sunlight for millions of years, and not only are the temperatures below freezing point but also the environmental factors are unknown.
+The data will be collected using real-time sciences, which will allow real-time scientists to make decisions accordingly.

-The biggest challenge is going to be PSRs exploration as the absence of light will only provide 6 hours of exploration which is an estimate as the environmental factors may reduce this time.
-The regolith of the PSRs may collapse under the weight of the rover and maybe too loose for the rover to drive on it properly.
-The texture of the regolith also needs to be taken into consideration as it may damage the wheels of the rover.
-For rover egress, it must have a minimum of 20 percent battery left so that it may safely return.
-After its return, it will need 24 hours to recharge which would mean this time would be non-productive.
+The biggest challenge is going to be PSR exploration as the absence of light will only provide 6 hours of exploration, which is an estimate as the environmental factors may reduce this time.
+The regolith of the PSRs may collapse under the weight of the rover and may be too loose for the rover to drive on it properly.
+The texture of the regolith also needs to be taken into consideration, as it may damage the wheels of the rover.
+For rover egress, a minimum of 20 per cent battery must be left so that it may safely return.
+After its return, it will need 24 hours to recharge, meaning this time would be non-productive.
 For this reason, the PSR exploration will be carried out at the end so that the time is used efficiently.

-Article three called “Ionic Liquid Facilitated recovery of Metals and Oxygen from Regolith” discusses the importance of the regolith in harvesting the resources.
-Regolith is the layer of consolidated solid material covering the bedrock of the planet, for instance, the soil is the regolith of the Planet Earth.
-Many useful resources like Aluminum, Silicon, Oxygen and Iron, etc can be extracted from the regolith and used in the repair of satellites and rovers.
+Article three, called “Ionic Liquid Facilitated Recovery of Metals and Oxygen from Regolith”, discusses the importance of the regolith in harvesting the resources.
+Regolith is the layer of consolidated solid material covering the bedrock of the planet; for instance, the soil is the regolith of the Planet Earth.
+Many useful resources, like aluminium, silicon, oxygen, iron, etc., can be extracted from the regolith and used to repair satellites and rovers.
 These elements are also necessary for ISRU utilization by recycling these metals using the electroplating process.

-For instance; Nickel-Chromium Alloy a metal-like element found in iron meteorites is utilized in heating other elements.
-It is a heat-resistant substance and can be used in the building of different structures.
-A sheet can be formed through recycling and electroplating the Nickel Chromium Alloy.
+For instance, nickel-chromium alloy, a metal-like element found in iron meteorites, is utilized to heat other elements.
+It is a heat-resistant substance and can be used in building different structures.
+A sheet can be formed by recycling and electroplating the nickel-chromium alloy.
 This sheet can then be used as thermal protection against the sun and to avoid the corrosion of the material.
-Metal is recycled using electrolysis using the Bulk electroplating process, however; there is a disadvantage to this process.
-The disadvantage is that electroplating requires a constant flow of uninterrupted heat which means that it cannot function properly in shadowed areas and the metals depend on this process.
-The alternative to this method is the use of Ionic Liquids which can help in shaping the metals at room temperature.
-The regolith collection poses a challenge as it is found in highly stable oxides so to process these elements must be recovered back to their original and pure form.
+Metal is recycled using electrolysis using the Bulk electroplating process.
+However, there is a disadvantage to this process.
+The disadvantage is that electroplating requires a constant flow of uninterrupted heat, which means that it cannot function properly in shadowed areas, and the metals depend on this process.
+The alternative to this method is the use of ionic liquids, which can help shape metals at room temperature.
+The regolith collection poses a challenge as it is found in highly stable oxides, so to process these elements, they must be recovered back to their original and pure form.
 This will be disadvantageous to the RP as they require a lot of chemicals to produce heat and energy to achieve this final pure substance.

-The article represents the data collected using the Ionic Liquids process that was used to recover metal from an acidic aqueous solution and this process was demonstrated at room temperature.
-In addition to this; successful regeneration of the Ionic Liquid reagent was observed, proving that this process was well-suited for the explorations that would be long-termed.
-This process will allow for the metals to be recovered and used on-site to fulfill the need of the mission in time.
-The regolith is mainly composed of metal oxides which can be a very beneficial resource for metals like iron, aluminum and nickel.
+The article represents the data collected using the ionic liquids process, which was used to recover metal from an acidic aqueous solution and demonstrated at room temperature.
+In addition to this, successful regeneration of the Ionic Liquid reagent was observed, proving that this process was well-suited for long-term explorations.
+This process will allow for the metals to be recovered and used on-site to fulfil the needs of the mission in time.
+The regolith is mainly composed of metal oxides, which can be a very beneficial resource for metals like iron, aluminium and nickel.
 Oxygen can also be separated from these metal oxides and utilized in life support systems.
 The metals obtained from the metal oxides can be used for repairs and infrastructure (Karr et al.).

 “Real-time science” means the capability of decision-making at the exact moment as the operation is being carried out.
-It allows the scientists to make decisions and change plans as the mission is being carried out; minimizing the margin of error and maximizing the success of the mission.
-Real-time science provides real-time information regarding the environment which allows the scientists to analyze the data while managing the mission.
-This ability will allow the lunar exploration of the Resource Prospector to be more efficient as compared to the other explorations done in the past.
-The rover will receive the data by communicating through X band radio waves of the orbiters; while the information will be received on Earth through Deep Space Network (DSN).
+It allows the scientists to make decisions and change plans as the mission is being carried out, minimizing the margin of error and maximizing the success of the mission.
+Real-time science provides real-time information regarding the environment, which allows the scientists to analyze the data while managing the mission.
+This ability will allow the lunar exploration of the Resource Prospector to be more efficient than the other explorations done in the past.
+The rover will receive the data by communicating through X-band radio waves of the orbiters, while the information will be received on Earth through the Deep Space Network (DSN).
 The authors of the article explain in detail the procedure through which the RP mission will be carried out.
 The scope of this mission is much wider than the previous missions as the Permanently Shadowed Regions are also included in this mission.

-The Resources Prospector (RP) mission is a technological demonstration that aims to explore and examine volatiles that is present at the Lunar South pole.
-This mission presents many challenges as the region being explored includes an area that is permanently in shadows.
+The Resources Prospector (RP) mission is a technological demonstration that aims to explore and examine volatiles that are present at the Lunar South Pole.
+This mission presents many challenges as the region being explored includes an area that is permanently in the shadows.
 These shadowed regions will pose unseen challenges that would require real-time decisions and solutions.
-The regions will be explored using solar-powered rovers and one of the challenges would require power and thermal management as the temperature in this area will be frigidly cold.
+The regions will be explored using solar-powered rovers, and one of the challenges will be power and thermal management, as the temperature in this area will be frigidly cold.
 In this case, real-time decision-making will help in selecting the path for safe entry and exit (egress).
 This mission will require high efficiency and faster rover egress as the area being explored will be challenging and different from previous missions (Trimble and Carvalho).

 • The physical geography and accessibility of the cold traps